neil-r/study_wsd/README.md

 1. New made-up words are generated to represent an advanced concept.
 Attributes of the advanced concept are identified.
 A passge of text uses the word with carefully constructured text that provides hints to the attributes of the advanced concept.
 2. LLMs are asked to create a definition of the made-up word.
 3. The responses from each LLM are ranked (or scored?) according to the number of attributes it captured in the defintion.

 ### Example Prompt

+## Question 5: How can the OpenAI API be used to support WSD?

+### Assumptions and Setup

+0. Create a function to lookup wordnet senses.
+1. Create a prompt strategy to take a sentence and the function to generate a prompt and handle responses to run function.
+2.

+### Example Prompt